plerohellec/logfile_interval/README.md

   * with a group_by option pointing to another field, it will count the number of occurences of (this field, other field) pairs.
 * average: the aggregator will calculate the average value of this field
 * sum: the aggregator will add up the values of this field
-* delta: the aggregator will caclculate the difference between each line and the next and will average all the deltas
+* delta: the aggregator will calculate the difference between each line and the previous one and will average all the deltas

 ### Iterate through lines of a single file
 And get a parsed record for each line.